 You and Your Partner vs. Distraction

-What is a relationship without quality time?
 Set a time with your partner that works for both of you and for bedtime.
 Let’s say… 10:30pm.
 When the time comes, try to put away distractions (you know we’re mostly talking about your phone) and talk to one another while you get ready to sleep.
 Aside from being an all-around healthy habit, the evening is a time to connect, away from the distractions of the world, the constant flashing stressors of life in the 21st century.
 Going down a Twitter rabbit hole while you lay awake until 3:00am is not going to help you get a good nights sleep and it’s certainly not a couple’s activity.
 Using phones and other devices right before bed is disrupting your melatonin production and quality of sleep.
 Just don’t do it!

 So… What Do We Do in Bed Then?

 Beds are for sleep and intimacy!
 You know how to do this and we trust you to be an expert on your own sexuality, but it’s important to remember that intimacy doesn’t just mean sex.
 Do you sleep better with your partner?
 Likely, yes!
 Cuddling one another, kissing, or even simply holding hands can boost oxytocin (the “love” hormone) production in your brain, which helps ease anxiety and regulate your sleep cycle.
-You don’t have to have a romantic, sexy evening every night to have a great night, but cuddling helps you sleep better, so pay attention to your sleeping positions.
+You don’t have to have a romantic, sexy evening every night, but cuddling helps you sleep better, so pay attention to your sleeping positions.
 Simply spooning will make your relationship deeper and stronger!

 Take A Deep Breath, You're in this Together